Azure-Samples/azure-sdk-for-js-keyvault-secret-get-set-managedid/README.md

 az keyvault secret show --name "AppSecret" --vault-name "<YourKeyVaultName>"
 ```

 This command shows the secret information including the URI.
 After completing these steps, you should have a URI to a secret in an Azure Key Vault.
-Write this information down.
-You need it in a later step.

 ## Clone the Repo